elementary/terminal/README.md

 ## Notifications

 Terminal implements process completion notifications.
-They are enabled for BASH automatically.
+They are enabled for BASH and FISH automatically.
 To enable them for ZSH, add the following line to .zshrc:

     builtin . /usr/share/io.elementary.terminal/enable-zsh-completion-notifications || builtin true